payrollforcrews/payrollforcrews/src/content/blog/payroll-checklist-pay-period.md

 pubDate: 'Dec 8 2025'
 heroImage: '../../assets/blog/payroll-checklist-pay-period-hero.webp'
 ---
-# Payroll Checklist for Every Pay Period When You Run Field Crews

 If your payroll process feels like chaos every pay period, you’re not alone.
 Maybe your foremen forget to note drive time, hours get scribbled on scraps of paper, or you scramble to track down missing time sheets before payday.
 This checklist breaks down what you need to do every pay period to keep payroll smooth, accurate, and less stressful.